jonhilgart22/UNH-projects/deep_learning/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── data               <- Not available on GitHub │
+    ├── data               <- Not available on GitHub.
+Can access here http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    │
+    │
     ├── notebooks          <- Jupyter notebook containing an overview of the entire project named
     |   |                     NYC_Maximize_Taxi_Cab_Fare_With_Reinforcement_Learning.
 In addition,